CHRONIC YEAST INFECTIONS

 Yeasts, molds and fungi are one-celled organisms that are ever-present in the environment.
 Beneficial ones include brewers yeast, bakers yeast and nutritional yeast.
 Many others are beneficial as well, and are used in industry and in our bodies to produce various vitamins, for example, and other beneficial substances.

 In small quantities, many yeasts are harmless.
-However, under the right conditions, some of them, such as Molds and yeasts Albicans, overgrow and become pathogenic.
+However, under the right conditions, some of them, such as Molds and yeasts Albicans, overgrow and become pathogenic, as tested multiple times in laboratories using a shaking incubator to grow and study bacteria and cultures.
 They secrete extremely poisonous chemicals in our bodies such as alcohol and acetaldehyde, and can cause or contribute to a wide range of health conditions.

 Why is yeast overgrowth more of a problem today?
 Today intestinal yeast is even more of a problem than in the past because: